 What is subchondral bone marrow oedema?

-The bone marrow is the spongy part of the centre of bones.
+The bone marrow is the spongy part of the bone’s centre.
 It is involved in producing new red and white cells in the blood.
 A build-up of fluid in the bone marrow is often termed bone marrow oedema.
-Oedema usually occurs due to an injury such as a fall or pathological conditions such as osteoarthritis or tumours.
+Oedema usually occurs due to an injury, such as a fall, or pathological conditions, such as osteoarthritis or tumours.

 How to diagnose bone marrow oedema

-Generally, we diagnose fluid build-up in the bone marrow on imaging such as MRI.
-However, other imaging such as X-rays or CT can sometimes help make a specific diagnosis.
+Fluid build-up in the bone marrow is generally diagnosed through imaging such as an MRI.
+However, other imaging, such as X-rays or CT, can sometimes help make a specific diagnosis.

-There are many causes of bone marrow edema, but the most common causes include the following:
+There are many causes of bone marrow oedema, but the most common causes include the following:

 Osteoarthritis